ucsd-dsc-arts/dsc160-final-dsc160-final-group14/README.md

 #### Spanish Accent
 [Spanish Inference](mellotron/inference-spanish100.ipynb) This notebooks does the same but for a [spanish accent](mellotron/custom_data/spanish100.wav) on one of the speakers from the dataset.
 #### Famous Speakers
-[Famous Speaker Inference](mellotron/famous_speaker_inference.ipynb) This notebok applies a style transfer on several famous people, as well as the cartoon character, Invader Zim, and on a camel
+[Famous Speaker Inference](mellotron/famous_speaker_inference.ipynb) This notebook applies a style transfer on several famous people, as well as the cartoon character, Invader Zim, and on a camel
+#### Famous Speakers
+[Mellotron Accents and Tacotron](code/MellotronAccents&TacotronTTS.ipynb) This notebook worked on accent conversion on Russian speakers and also using the [Tacotron model](https://github.com/NVIDIA/tacotron2/tree/fc0cf6a89a47166350b65daa1beaa06979e4cddf) also used by NVIDIA
+#### Famous Speakers
+[Mellotron Music](code/MellotronMusic.ipynb) This notebook was used when testing the Mellotron on music systhesis on the Hallelujah song on the Mellotron code base

 ## Results